open/close all folders

-- You can make a Mii with this quality.
+- You can make a Video Game/Mii with this quality.

-- Recent Scooby-Doo direct-to-DVD movies like Legend of the Phantosaur and Music of the Vampire followed the aforementioned show by giving the characters their original designs and giving them Skintone Sclerae.
+- Several Scooby-Doo direct-to-DVD movies beginning with "Abracadabra Doo" followed the aforementioned show by giving the characters their original designs and giving them skintone sclerae.

 - Hanna-Barbera continued this practice into the early 1980s.
-In the animated series of The Little Rascals, only Buckwheat and Darla had white sclerae.
+In the animated series of The Little Rascals, only Buckwheat and Darla have white sclerae.